Employee Lifetime Value Explained

 November 8, 2024

 Over the last several years we've seen the "workplace" as we know it change, transform, change again and continue its continuous transformation at a pace we've never seen before.
-Organizations are constantly looking for ways to ensure their teams are adaptable and able to out perform their competitors.
+Organizations are constantly looking for ways to ensure their teams are adaptable and able to outperform their competitors.
 We measure performance primarily through performance reviews, and this method of evaluation not only–often–misses the mark on accurately reflecting employee performance, but it also leaves out important context: understanding the cumulative value each employee contributes over their entire tenure.

 Employee Lifetime Value (ELTV), a concept inspired by a critical commerical side metric, Customer Lifetime Value (CLTV), and helps us assess and maximize the impact of employees on a company’s success.